Yquetzal/DISS-challenge2023/README.md

 ## Results
 For each file I receive, I will compute the **RMSE** score of price prediction, by comparing with the hidden ground truth.
 The 3 teams with the highest scores win the right to explain their method to the class!

+## Next step
+If you want, later in the class, you can submit me new files to see if you manage to improve.
+I will maintain a leaderboard

 ## Summary of the features in the used car dataset

 | **Feature**                | **Description**                                                                                     |